Visiting campus is the most effective way to discover what it’s like to be a student at Columbia Business School.

 Learn about the culture and community at Columbia Business School by informally speaking with current students at a student chat.
 Student chats will resume in June for the summer term.
 Please check back soon for more information.

 Gain firsthand exposure to Columbia Business School's rigorous and innovative curriculum by attending a class.
-Class visits require registration, at a minimum 48 hours in advance.
+Class visits require registration, at a minimum 72 hours in advance.
 Available seats are limited so please plan ahead.
-Class visits will resume in June for the summer term, please check back soon for more information.
-In their entirety visits will include a brief admissions informational chat, an introduction to current students, and a Full-Time MBA class session (approximately three hours in total).
+Starting June 3, summer class visits will be available on Mondays at 10:30 a.m. and 1:3o p.m. and on Wednesdays at 10:30 a.m. and 2:00 p.m.
+On Monday afternoons, class visitors will attend an information session in addition to a class.
+On Monday mornings and Wednesdays, class visits will include a brief admissions informational chat, an introduction to current students, and a Full-Time MBA class session.
+The class visit experience will last approximately three hours in total.

 Help us share the class visit experience with all of our visitors, please sign up for no more than two class visits per term.